 - hog casings

-- Chop the meat and fat into chunks of about 1-inch across, then mix the garlic, shallots, herbs and spices together and toss with the meat and fat.
+- Chop the meat and fat into chunks of about that will fit into your grinder.
+(Optional expert step: Mix the salt and curing salt with just the meat and refrigerate overnight.
+This helps make a tighter bind by developing myosin in the meat.)
+When you are ready to grind, mix the garlic, shallots, herbs and spices together and toss with the meat and fat.

-- Take out some hog casings and set in a bowl of very warm water.
+- Take out some hog casings and set in a bowl of warm water.

-- Add the gin and red wine and mix thoroughly either using a Kitchenaid on low for 60-90 seconds or with your (very clean) hands.
+- After grinding, put the mixture back in the freezer until it’s very cold — about 30°F. It won’t freeze solid because of the salt.
+When it’s cold, take it out and add the gin and water and mix thoroughly either using a Kitchenaid on low for 60 to 90 seconds or with your (very clean) hands for 2 minutes.
 This is important to get the sausage to bind properly.

 - Stuff the sausage into the casings all at once.
 Twist off links by pinching the sausage down and twisting it, first in one direction, and then with the next link, the other direction.
 Or you could tie them off with butcher’s string.
 NOTE: If you are using venison, lamb or beef fat, make these sausages smaller than you would with pork fat, as these fats are richer than pork fat.